jukkamic/spring-ai-test/README.md

 It can give Cline insights into code or the database, or anything.

 This is an MCP within the project we are working on.
+For introspection.

 # Configuration